AndreMacedo88/anki_deck_from_text/README.md

 Currently, the output deck will be populated with cards from one type at a time.
 The currently implemented types are:
 - `basic`: The [Basic](https://docs.ankiweb.net/getting-started.html#card-types) card type in Anki.
 Each line's text is split between front and back of one card by the `separator`
-- `sound`: Similar to the [Basic (type in the answer)](https://docs.ankiweb.net/getting-started.html#card-types) card type, but with an added empty field on the back of the card that can be filled up afterwards with (for example) sound files by using an add-on such as [HyperTTS](https://ankiweb.net/shared/info/111623432)
+- `sound`: Similar to the [Basic (type in the answer)](https://docs.ankiweb.net/getting-started.html#card-types) card type, but with an added empty field on the back of the card that can be filled up afterwards with (for example) sound files by using an add-on such as [HyperTTS](https://ankiweb.net/shared/info/111623432).
+Note that this card type can also be used without filling up the sound field, thereby behaving as a `Basic (type in the answer)` card type.

 # Installation
 Make sure you have python installed (version >= 3.12) and then run in the terminal/command-line: